 This responsibility is not altered simply because a conflict or disagreement has arisen with the patient.1

-In circumstances where a patient has filed a complaint against their physician, the primary consideration is whether the mutual trust and respect that are essential to an effective physician-patient relationship are undermined, and if so, whether the relationship can be repaired.
+In circumstances where courtesy calls and/or patient complaints are made, the primary consideration in relation to the possibility of maintaining an ongoing physician-patient relationship, is whether the mutual trust and respect that are essential to an effective physician-patient relationship are undermined, and if so, whether the relationship can be repaired.

-The policy expects that ending the physician-patient relationship will not be an automatic response to a complaint, but that physicians will make a determination with consideration for the specific circumstances of each situation, exercising their professional judgment, and in keeping with the principles and expectations of the policy (for example, by considering the factors that may have led to the complaint with an open mind, and by undertaking reasonable efforts to resolve the situation whenever possible).
+The College expects that ending the physician-patient relationship will not be an automatic response to a courtesy call and/or complaint, but that physicians will make a determination with consideration for the specific circumstances of each situation, exercising their professional judgment, and in keeping with the principles and expectations of the policy (for example, by considering the factors that may have led to the courtesy call and/or complaint with an open mind, and by undertaking reasonable efforts to resolve the situation whenever possible).